 2. It’s okay to be in the Friend Zone but not stuck there: This is something not many of us are willing to hear or accept but according to Banky he was in the Friend Zone for two years+.
-He could have gotten any other girl within those two years period but no he kept himself in the Friend Zone for the one he loves but he didn’t get himself stucked there, he knew how and when the time was appropriate to get out and stroll into the Lover Zone.
+He could have gotten any other girl within those two years period but no! he kept himself in the Friend Zone for the one he loves but he didn’t get himself stuck there, he knew how and when the time was appropriate to get out and stroll into the “Lover Zone.”

 If it was someone else we probably would have had about his crush all over the Internet since 2015.

-Unlike Adekunle Gold who wanted to secure a date with the actress and was tasked with getting fifty thousand retweets on Twitter, Banky W was busy in the background lowkeyly playing his cards and didn’t bring it out in the open until something tangible was produced out of the relationship.
+Unlike Adekunle Gold who wanted to secure a date with the actress and was tasked with getting fifty thousand retweets on Twitter, Banky W was busy in the background “lowkeyly” playing his cards and didn’t bring it out in the open until something tangible was produced out of the relationship.

-4. Drop one or two hints here and there: From featuring Adesua Etomi in his Made for you music video, to attending events and presenting awards together to playing mushy tushy on set of The Wedding Party (as reported by Sobowale and Kemi Adebita).
+4. Drop one or two hints here and there: From featuring Adesua Etomi in his “Made For You” music video, to attending events and presenting awards together to playing mushy tushy on the set of The Wedding Party (as reported by Sobowale and Kemi Adetiba).

 Let her know you want to be more than friends.

-5: Know when to pop the question and stop playing games: For two about a year, Banky W played the best friend game, then in 2016 he started with the lover boy zone and in February of this year he popped the question, expressing his feelings, desire and intention.
+5: Know when to pop the question and stop playing games: For about a year, Banky W played the best friend game, then in 2016 he started with the lover boy zone and in February of this year he popped the question, expressing his feelings, desire and intention.